skeema/skeema/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-*Please refer to the contributing guidelines linked in the sidebar for guidance.*
+*Please refer to the Contributing link in the sidebar for guidance.*